Mike Fiore (baseball, born 1966): Amateur

-Fiore played college baseball for the University of Miami from 1985 to 1988.
-He was a key contributor to their victory in the 1985 College World Series, and was the school's lone representative on the All-Tournament team at the 1986 College World Series, where Miami was eliminated in the 14th game.
-The next year, he was the inaugural winner of the Dick Howser Trophy He was ultimately inducted into the University of Miami Sports Hall of Fame.
+Fiore played college baseball for the University of Miami And made an immediate impact upon arrival.
+He helped guide the Hurricanes to a national championship victory in the 1985 College World Series as a freshman.
+He picked up Baseball America Freshman All-America honors after batting .330 with 46 RBIs and 11 doubles.

+Fiore was the school's lone representative on the All-Tournament team at the 1986 College World Series, where Miami was eliminated in the 14th game.

+In 1987, Fiore batted a staggering .423 to win the inaugural Dick Howser Trophy.
+He was ultimately inducted into the University of Miami Sports Hall of Fame.

+As a senior in 1988, he earned first-team All-America honors from both Baseball America and the American Baseball Coaches Association (ABCA), hitting .360 with 15 home runs and 83 RBIs.
+Remarkably, Fiore reached the College World Series in all four seasons of his collegiate career.

 He won a silver medal as a member of the United States national baseball team at the 1987 Pan American Games and remained a member of the national team in 1988, representing the United States at the 1988 Summer Olympics, where America won a gold medal (unofficial due to the competition's status as a demonstration sport), and the 1988 Baseball World Cup, where he won a silver medal and was recognized as the designated hitter on the tournament's All Star Team.

 Fiore was also one of nine finalists for the Golden Spikes Award that year, which was awarded to Robin Ventura of Oklahoma State University.

 Mike was inducted into the University of Miami Sports Hall of Fame in 2000.

 Professional

-The St. Louis Cardinals selected Fiore in the 15th round of the 1988 Major League Baseball Draft, but he never reached the major leagues.
+The St. Louis Cardinals selected Fiore in the 15th round of the 1988 Major League Baseball draft, but he never reached the major leagues.
 He played for the class A Springfield Cardinals in 1989, the advanced class A St. Petersburg Cardinals in 1990, and the class AA Arkansas Travelers in 1991.